jeremiemartinez/jeremiemartinez.github.com/_posts/2016-01-19-devops-on-android.md

 ## Conclusion

 It is now possible to follow the DevOps movement and have a strong continuous delivery even for Android App.
 At Captain Train, we chose to write our own publisher tool to ensure that we control every step and byte of this important step.
 We execute it as a script once our release job succeeded.
 However, it also exists a Jenkins [plugin](https://github.com/jenkinsci/google-play-android-publisher-plugin) or a Gradle [plugin](https://github.com/Triple-T/gradle-play-publisher) that can handle that for you.
 Just be sure to understand what is going on under the hood.
 You are dealing with production after all.
-It must be use with care.
+It must be used with care.

 Such tools and processes can allows you to be able to release a new version in production by simply pushing the master branch.
 It is easy, fast, reliable and time saving.